Stubborn-z/M3E/README.md

 - tqdm=4.65.0
 - transformers=4.2.0
 ```
+## Data Preparation
+We conduct experiments on two real-world public biomedical datasets for MED, which are MedMentions and BC5CDR.
+You can download the MedMentions dataset [[here](https://github.com/chanzuckerberg/MedMentions)]and BC5CDR dataset [[here](http://www.biocreative.org/tasks/biocreative-v/track-3-cdr/)], then unpack it in the data folder.

 ## Download BioBART model
 Download the [BioART-v2](https://github.com/GanjinZero/BioBART) model and place is under the root directory ./biobart.